ted-ncg/labs/15-jpa-repository-adapter.md

    ```

    This may take a little while as it has to download the Spring Data dependencies.

+1. Re-open IntelliJ IDEA and open the project and make sure all of the tests compile and pass before moving on.

 ## A. Create Entity and JPA Repository Interface